Physician Assistant Studies Frequently Asked Questions

 TTUHSC PA Program Estimated Financial Budget 2023-2024 PA Budget Items & Costs Year 1 Resident 12 Months Year 1 Non-Resident 12 Months Year 2 Resident 12 Months Year 2 Non-Resident 12 Months Year 3 Resident 3 Months Year 3 Non-Resident 3 Months Tuition 15,370 39,614 14,310 36,882 3,445 8,879 Fees 6,030 6,030 5,276 5,276 1,268 1,268 Books/Supplies 2,700 2,700 2,700 2,700 900 900 Total $24,100 $48,344 $22,286 $44,858 $5,813 $11,047

-For additional information on Tuition and Fees, see either of these Student Business Services websites.
+For additional information on tuition and fees, see either the SHP Tuition and Fees or Student Business Services websites.
 Additional financial aid budget items are available through the Financial Aid Office website.
 Information on the policies and procedures for payment and refunds of tuition and fees is located at: Refund Policy